Sizing Considerations

 Database RAM (DB RAM)

-An Exasol database typically performs well with database RAM of 10 % of the raw (uncompressed) data volume.
-In addition to this basic assumption, there are additional variables that affect the estimation of the required DB RAM:
+An Exasol database typically performs well with database RAM of 10% of the raw (uncompressed) data volume.
+However, several other factors also affect the required DB RAM:

-• Reserve space for temporary data: When intermediate results do not fit into the DB RAM they are swapped out to a temporary volume, which causes significant performance deterioration.
-We therefore recommend that you reserve extra headroom for temporary DB RAM.
+When intermediate results do not fit into the available DB RAM they are swapped out to a temporary volume, which causes significant performance deterioration.
+Because of this, we recommend that you reserve extra headroom for temporary data (TEMP DB RAM).

 You can also specify how many UDF instances are created within the UDF.
 For more information, see UDF Instance Limiting.